 As a result, some friendships feel superficial and I long for something much deeper.

 It’s not easy to confess when we’ve been willing to sacrifice our sense of self in order to please other people.
 But what I’ve realized is that it actually makes letting go easier.
 In fact, I may not need to let go at all.
-Rather I must gently unbend and be brave.
+Rather I must be brave and gently unbend.
 I must open my heart to talk with honesty about my dreams and the things I believe in and to be true to my values – even when that’s scary and leaves me feeling exposed and vulnerable.

 But this can only end one of two ways: These friends either won’t like the real me that stands before them, or by opening myself up and inviting them in, I’ll find that deeper connection we’ve both possibly been longing for.